jsfix-ci/react-nav-component/README.md

 The authentication is passed as a separate argument.
 This is done so we can access this information from our components.

+## NPM
+To install this component into your project run:

+`npm install @mortonprod/react-nav-component`

+Import the component like so:

+`
+import {CreateRouter,Auth} from @mortonprod/react-nav-component
+`

+You will initialise Auth and then pass this to the router and any routes you like.
+Check out the render.js file in src as an example of how to do this.

+We then import the css:
+`
+import @mortonprod/react-nav-component/dist/index.css
+`
+Note you must pull the css independently of the component so you can easily style the component differently.

 # Build Github

 Get all the dependencies